 “Talking to your loved ones about their care desires is so important,” Maureen says.
-“I’m very passionate about the fact that everyone needs to thoughtfully choose their agent and talk to them about what they want to happen.
+“I’m very passionate about the fact that everyone needs to thoughtfully choose their point person and talk to them about what they want to happen.
 Otherwise, it can end up being chaotic and emotionally traumatic.
 And I want people to know that it doesn’t have to be!”

 If you’re having trouble figuring out where to begin with a conversation about aging care and available elder care services, Maureen has a few prompts to help you: